Guide to U.S. Draped Bust Half Dimes

-The Draped Bust Half Dime represented the second type for the lowest silver denomination authorized by the Coinage Act of 1792.
+The Draped Bust Half Dime represented the second type for the lowest silver denomination authorized under the Coinage Act of 1792.
 The series is divided into two different subtypes, identified by the reverse design.
-Mintages throughout the series were generally very low, making any surviving examples scarce and uncirculated specimens exceedingly rare.
-The lowest mintage occurred for the 1802 Half Dime, which has only a small number of survivors and is unknown in uncirculated grade.
+Mintages throughout the series were generally low, making any surviving examples scarce and uncirculated specimens rare.
+The lowest mintage occurred for the 1802 Half Dime, which has only a small number of survivors and is unknown in uncirculated condition.

 The reverse for the first subtype, known as the “small eagle” design, was issued from 1796 to 1797.
 The design features an eagle standing on a bank of clouds and encircled by a wreath bound with a ribbon at the bottom.
 The only other design feature is the inscription UNITED STATES OF AMERICA, which runs in a circle from the bottom left to the bottom right.
 As in the previous series, there is no indication of the denomination present on the coin.